-- (1) for sulfolene handling areas (EPN F-M2A), hourly records of the following: - (A) the temperature inside the sulfolene handling building (part of EPN F-M2A_1 in the attainment demonstration modeling) and each storage trailer holding sulfolene; - (B) the amount of sulfolene stored in the sulfolene handling building and each trailer during each hour, the time and weight of each amount of sulfolene bagged and kept in the sulfolene handling building for more than an hour, and the time and weight of each amount of sulfolene placed in each trailer; - (C) whether each storage trailer is located near the sulfolene handling building (EPN F-M2A_1 in the attainment demonstration modeling) or in the trailer parking area (EPN F-M2A_2 in the attainment demonstration modeling);
+(1) for EPN F-M2A (sulfolene handling areas (EPN F-M2A), hourly records of the following:

+(A) both the temperature inside the sulfolene handling building (part of EPN F-M2A_1 in the attainment demonstration modeling) and each storage trailer holding sulfolene; and

+(B) the amount of sulfolene stored in the sulfolene handling building and each trailer during each hour, the time and weight of each amount of sulfolene bagged and kept in the sulfolene handling building for more than an hour, and the time and weight of each amount of sulfolene placed in each trailer;

+(C) whether each storage the trailer is located near the sulfolene handling building (EPN F-M2A_1 in the attainment demonstration modeling) or in the trailer parking area (EPN F-M2A_2 in the attainment demonstration modeling); and

-- $$(\mbox{D})$$ the calculated $$SO_2$$ emissions from the sulfolene handling building and each storage trailer; - (E) the sum of SO_2 emissions from the sulfolene handling building and the adjacent trailers; and - (F) the sum of SO2 emissions from the trailer parking area; - (2) the sulfur content and flow rate of gases routed to the North Flare (EPN FL-1) and to the South Flare (EPN FL-2) and the emission rate calculations from this monitoring, as well as the specific time periods that each flare was in use; and - (3) documentation of any period that emission limits or standards were exceeded and copies of required exceedance reports submitted to the appropriate Texas Commission on Environmental Quality Regional Office.
+(D) the calculated SO_2 emissions from the sulfolene handling building and each storage trailer;

+(E) the sum of SO2 emissions from the sulfolene handling building and the adjacent trailers; and

+(F) the sum of SO2 emissions from the trailer parking area;

+(2) the sulfur content and flow rate of gases routed to the EPN FL-1 (North Flare (EPN FL-1) and to the EPN FL-1 (South Flare (EPN FL-2) and the emission rate calculations from this monitoring, as well as the specific time periods that each flare was in use; and-

+(3) documentation of any period that emission limits or standards were exceeded and copies of required exceedance reports submitted to the appropriate Texas Commission on Environmental Quality Regional Office.

-(a) For a source that is subject to an emissions limit in §112.202 of this title (relating to Control Requirements) and that exceeds an applicable emission limit or fails to meet a required stack parameter, the owner or operator shall submit to the Texas Commission on Environmental Quality (TCEQ) Regional Office for the area where the plant is located a report by March 31 of the year after an exceedance occurs documenting the excess emissions during the preceding calendar year, including at least the following:
+(a) For a source that is subject to an emissions limit in §112.202 of this title (relating to Control Requirements) and that exceeds an applicable emission limit or fails to meet a required stack parameter, the owner or operator shall submit to the

+Texas Commission on Environmental Quality (TCEQ) Regional Office for the area where the plant is located a report by March 31 of the year after an exceedance occurs documenting the excess emissions during the preceding calendar year, including at least the following:

-- (1) the date that each exceedance or failure to meet a required stack parameter occurred; - (2) an explanation of the exceedance or failure to meet a required stack parameter; - (3) a statement of whether the exceedance or failure to meet a required stack parameter was concurrent with a maintenance, startup, or shutdown period for, or malfunction of, an affected source or control system; - (4) a description of the action taken, if any; and - (5) a written statement, signed by the owner or operator, certifying the accuracy and completeness of the information contained in the report. - (b) After the effective date of a determination by the United States
+- (1) the date that each exceedance or failure to meet a required stack parameter occurred; - (2) an explanation of the exceedance or failure to meet a required stack parameter; - (3) a statement of whether the exceedance or failure to meet a required stack parameter was concurrent with a maintenance, startup, or and shutdown period for, or malfunction of, an affected source facility or control system; - (4) a description of the action taken, if any; and - (5) a written statement, signed by the owner or operator, certifying the accuracy and completeness of the information contained in the report. - (b) The owner or operator shall submit the exceedance report in subsection (a) of this section to the TCEQ Regional Office for the area where the plant is located annually with documentation of the results of the hourly monitoring of temperature in the trailers containing sulfolene.
+Any period when the monitored temperature within any trailer exceeded 125 degrees Fahrenheit must be noted in the report as having been above the maximum temperature used in testing to determine the emission rate for the sulfolene handling area used in attainment demonstration modeling.

+(b) (c) After the effective date of a determination by the United States